-Several years had passed since my last contact with Roberta in France.
-She was the fiery, brilliant, outrageously opinionated and obstinate woman with whom I resided on the Left Bank while I attended Le Cordon Bleu.
+Several years had passed since my last contact with Roberta.
+She was the fiery, brilliant, outrageously opinionated and obstinate woman with whom I resided while I attended Le Cordon Bleu.
 An American by birth, she moved to Paris more than forty years ago with her two young daughters (one adopted, one biological) and became an ex-pat determined to stay.
 After a few diversions, she ended up creating a business importing Native American art from both North and South America, establishing a boutique gallery just a stone’s throw from the Seine.
-A lifelong friend of my deceased mother, repeatedly she had invited me to stay with her, to come and experience France and thus expand my limited horizons.
+A lifelong friend of my deceased mother, repeatedly she had invited me to stay with her, to come and experience France, and thus expand my limited horizons.

 “This pot au feu is all wrong!” she would decry, gobbling down every bite.

 “I can’t believe they are teaching you to make it this way.”

 “These are the wrong apples for this tarte aux pommes!”

 And so it went.
 A critical evaluation each day at school in cuisine or patisserie (or both), and another each evening at the dinner table.
 ‘Wrong’ was a well-used word in her household.
 Very occasionally, perhaps in conjunction with a planetary alignment or rare astrological event, there was praise.

 “These madeleines are perfect!
 You must teach me to make them.”